olmost/pp25/README.md

 column 1-35: log cooling rate

 z_list_22_to_1_step20myr.dat: list of redshift steps of the merger tree and hence of the simulation.
 Steps are separated by 20 Myr

+OUTPUT FILES

+main_branch_allgalaxies.dat: contains information about halos and galaxies belonging to the main branch of the merger tree.
+Currently structured as follows.
+Note all masses are reported in solar masses

+column 0: redshift
+column 1: log halo mass
+column 2: fraction of halo mass smoothly accreted from intergalactic space (as opposed to the mass accreted through mergers) column 3: cumulative (i.e. integrated across all time steps up to the current one) gas mass accreted onto the galaxy from igm and reservoir column 4: instantaneous (i.e. pertaining only to the current time step) gas mass accreted onto the galaxy from igm and reservoir column 5: total stellar mass column 6: new stellar mass formed in the current time step column 7: number of progenitors of the halo column 8: cumulative gas mass ejected due to SN feedback column 9: cumulative gas mass ejected due to AGN feedback column 10: radiative energy emitted by the black hole (erg/s) column 11: black hole mass column 12: number density of the halo (mpc^-3) column 13: eddington ratio column 14: total (hot + cold) gas mass accreted by the black hole during the current time step column 15: UV energy radiated by the black hole (erg/s) column 16: instantaneous gas mass ejected due to SN feedback column 17: instantaneous gas mass ejected due to AGN feedback column 18: cumulative mass accreted by the black hole through Bondi accretion (i.e. from the hot gas) column 19: instantaneous mass accreted by the black hole through Bondi accretion column 20: cold gas mass present in the galaxy at the beginning of the time step column 21: hot gas mass present in the galaxy at the beginning of the time step column 22: instantaneous cooled gas mass (i.e. amount of gas passing from the hot to the cold phase) column 23: cumulative cooled gas mass column 24: jet power (erg/s) column 25: instantaneous heated gas mass (i.e. amount of gas passing from the cold to the hot phase) column 26: gas mass present in the gas reservoir

+The other phyprop_... files contain information about all halos present at the time step indicated in the file name, structured in the same way as in the main_branch_allgalaxies.dat file